 A controversial topic in the FIFA (and gaming) community relates to DDA, what it means, and how it impacts video games.
-Here, we’re running through everything that’s known about Dynamic Difficulty Adjustment mechanics, their place in FIFA 22, and much more.
+Here, we’re running through everything there is to know about Dynamic Difficulty Adjustment mechanics, their place in FIFA 23, and much more.

 The term DDA may be new to some FIFA fans, but many will have heard it in passing from content creators, Twitter accounts, or even fellow players.

-It’s a fairly controversial topic and one that hasn’t received a lot of coverage so, here, we’ll be running through what it means, how it affects video games, and whether it is in FIFA 22.
+It’s a fairly controversial topic and one that hasn’t received a lot of coverage so, here, we’ll be running through what it means, how it affects video games, and whether it will feature in FIFA 23.

 What is DDA in gaming and FIFA?

 DDA stands for ‘Dynamic Difficulty Adjustment’.
-The phrase is quite complex, but it simply means a mechanic within a game’s code that is able to adjust certain gameplay aspects to make it more difficult, or easier, for players to carry out certain actions.
+The phrase is quite complex, but it simply means a mechanic within a game’s code that can adjust certain gameplay aspects to make it more difficult, or easier, for players to carry out certain actions.

 An EA paper on the subject describes it as a “technique for adaptively changing a game to make it easier or harder.”
 It is designed to alleviate both frustration and boredom.